ryanrabello/blog/_posts/2016-12-30-Custom-Mustang-Tailights.md

 author: Ryan Rabello
 ---

 This past quarter I took a course in Digital Logic.
 I loved learning about how to create systems that solely used simple logic to complete tasks.
+The following is a summary of our state machine design process.

 ## Finished product
 `Insert video here`